What is quality improvement in healthcare?

 The impact of quality improvement on costs and profit

-There are many ways in which quality improvement efforts help organizations reduce healthcare costs, including:
+There are many ways in which quality improvement efforts help organisations reduce healthcare costs, including:

 - Reduced waste